mastercomfig/hud-db/hud-pages/woolhud.md

 <div align="center">

-A replica of Woolen's Team Fortress 2 HUD - a minimal HUD with a focus on gameplay.
+A replica of Woolen's Team Fortress 2 HUD - a minimal HUD with a focus on gameplay - with various customizations.

 <a href="https://github.com/Beventar/WoolHUD/wiki/Screenshots">Screenshots</a> | <a href="https://github.com/Beventar/WoolHUD">GitHub</a>